albertunn/DataEng_FB-W/README.md

 KAGGLE_USERNAME={username}
 KAGGLE_KEY={token}

-Airflow is accedssible at http://localhost:8080
+Airflow is accessible at http://localhost:8080

 You can enter the dbt container shell with: *docker compose exec dbt bash* or through Docker Desktop dbt container terminal.